Akshay-Gk/Terraform-setup-Wordpress-securely-in-a-custom-aws-vpc/README.md

 }
 ```

-allow you to write configuration that is flexible and easier to re-use - Data sources allow Terraform to use information defined outside of Terraform
 # #*Data Resource*
+* Data Resource - allow you to write configuration that is flexible and easier to re-use - Data sources allow Terraform to use the information defined outside of Terraform

 ```
 data "aws_route53_zone" "selected" {